Abu Bakr al-Baghdadi: Siblings

 On 4 November 2019, Turkey announced that they captured al-Baghdadi's older sister, Rasmiya Awad, near the town of Azaz.
 Her identity, however, had not been verified.

-Al-Baghdadi's brother Jumah (also referred to as "Jomaa") acted as a courier for him according to anonymous Iraqi intelligence agents in an interview with The National, delivering messages to and fro between IS militants in Turkey and his brother.
+Al-Baghdadi's brother Jumah (also referred to as "Jomaa") acted as a courier for him according to anonymous Iraqi intelligence agents in an interview with The National, delivering messages between IS militants in Turkey and his brother.
 A Western intelligence agent stated that they hadn't apprehended him yet deliberately, so he could lead them to al-Baghdadi.
 According to Iraqi officials in interview with The Guardian, the wives of Jumah and another brother Ahmad have been smuggled out to Turkey through Idlib province.

 According to an investigation by news outlet Al-Monitor based on an interview with Abu Ahmad, who claimed to have known al-Baghdadi since the 1990s, al-Baghdadi's brothers are named Shamsi, Jumah, and Ahmad.
 Jumah is reported to be the closest to him and is also said to have been his bodyguard.
 Shamsi and al-Baghdadi were reported to have a dispute over al-Baghdadi's decision to join the insurgency in Iraq.
 The former is reported to be under the custody of Iraqi authorities and suffering from severe health issues.
 Personal information on Ahmad is scarce other than his money problems.